thofisch/doc-api/docs/apis.md

 | api.facebook.com   | api.twitter.com    |                    |
 |                    | search.twitter.com |                    |

 It is not difficult to imagine how Facebook and Twitter ended up with more than one API - timing, team organization, acquisitions have likely played their part.
-However, following Foursquare's lead and consolidating all API requests under one API subdomain, might be the best interest of API consumers.
+However, following Foursquare's lead and consolidating all API requests under one API subdomain, might be in the best interest of API consumers.

 - **DO** consolidate API requests in one subdomain, e.g. `https://api.example.org`.
 It is cleaner, easier and more intuitive for developers who want to build cool stuff using your APIs.